sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-token.rst

 Accessing REST API Using Python & Tokens
 ====================================

-Below are the examples of Python code for accessing the Fire REST API using Python.
+Below are the examples of Python code for accessing Fire REST APIs using Python.

 Get Processor Count
 --------------------